- Bathroom Remodel Cost Calculator: What Is It?

 Are There Elements That Are Not Included?

 One of the costs you may need to budget for that is not included here is flooring.
 Bathroom remodelers almost never demolish or replace floors, though there are exceptions.
 For this reason, the bath remodelers we work with do not provide data to us on flooring costs.
-Since we are unable to confidently estimate what this project element would cost, we chose not to include it in our calculator.
+Since we are unable to confidently estimate what this project element would cost, we chose not to include it.

 In 2025, homeowners spend $12,115 on average remodeling their bathroom.
 You can read all about what is included in that bathroom remodeling cost as well as read about average cost by bathroom size, style, and more by visiting our guide.